CVanchieri/Portfolio/Post_COVID19PlotlyLineGraph.md

 Any suggestions or feedback is greatly appreciated, I am still learning and am always open to suggestions and comments.

+Using an AWS Lambda Function, RDS Database, FalconIO, and Ploty Chart Studio, I created a live graph that updates daily.
 Live
 [Link]({{'https://portfolioprojects.herokuapp.com/covid19us'}})